deadpixi/libtmt/README.rst

 Pretty much all of them.
-Any program that doesn't assume what terminal it's running under should work without problem; this includes any program that uses the terminfo, termcap, or (pd|n)curses libraries.
+Any program that doesn't assume what terminal it's running under should work without problem; this includes any program that uses the terminfo, termcap, or (pd|n)?curses libraries.
 Any program that assumes it's running under some specific terminal might fail if its assumption is wrong, and not just under libtmt.